 For all contracts funded in whole or in part by the NKCES, the Board shall apply the reciprocal preference for resident bidders required by law.
 Geographical preferences relating to school nutrition service purchases may be utilized only as permitted by applicable federal law.3

-Exemptions

-Federal regulatory requirements do not provide a bidding exception for purchase of perishables using school nutrition service funds.
-Such purchases must follow applicable federal regulations.7

 Price Reductions

 Price reductions may be accepted on supplies and/or equipment being offered by the vendor with whom a price agreement has been made if the supplies and/or equipment meet all terms and conditions specified in the price agreement except for price and if the price reduction is offered to all participants in the price agreement.
 Price reductions may be accepted even if the reduced price requires the purchase of a specified quantity of units different from the quantity stated in the original price agreement.